 - In 9th grade, our students learn about the world around them through studying different faiths, and finding a deeper understanding of Judaism.
 This is a year of asking big questions and engaging dialogue with the community, and more leadership opportunities in our school.
 9th graders are also eligible to join Moving Traditions.

 By 10th grade, our students are prepared to be leaders in the Jewish community.
 This year focuses on personal reflection on the meaning of Judaism in our students’ lives, and how our students will celebrate Judaism as they become independent adults in the Jewish community and the world.

-At the conclusion of their 10th year of Jewish instruction, students will celebrate Kiddushin LaTorah, where they will be “married” to the Torah at Shavuot evening services.
+At the conclusion of their 10th grade year of Jewish instruction, students will celebrate Kiddushin LaTorah where they lead a special Shabbat service.
 All students must complete the post Bar/Bat Mitzvah curriculum, and meet designated attendance requirements.
-In addition, students will be enriching the Shavuot Service with creative readings, music, and art or submitting an essay integrating learning from grades 8, 9, and 10.
+In addition, students will be enriching the Shabbat service with creative readings, music, and art or submitting an essay integrating learning from grades 7, 8, 9, and 10.
 Topics for the project will be pre-approved by the 10th grade teacher.